 Although Oscillot is suitable for installation on most types of fences such as steel, aluminium, timber, masonry and brush fencing, it is not effective on tubular and wrought iron fences if the spacing between the vertical tubes allows an easy escape for a cat.
 For more information see Fence Requirements.

 Is there a guarantee that my cats won’t escape my yard if I have the Oscillot system?

 The Oscillot system is a safe and effective way to prevent your cat from scaling your fence if installed correctly on suitable fence types.
 However, installing the Oscillot system alone may not always prevent your cat from escaping.
 You need to take into account the variables that may be present in your yard such as trees and other objects near the fence, gaps under the fence, etc.

 Can I get Oscillot installed for me if I am not able to do it myself?

-We offer installation service in Auckland.
-Elsewhere, we recommend contacting the Hire-A-Hubby service which is available in most parts of New Zealand.
+We recommend contacting the Hire-A-Hubby service which is available in most parts of New Zealand.
 Alternatively your local handy person should be able to install the system for you following the instructions we provide.
 They will need a drop saw with aluminium-cutting blade for best results.

 Is there a warranty on the components?